erictung1999/cf-logs-downloader/README.md

   --no-organize         Instruct the program to store raw logs as is, without
                         organizing them into date and time folder.
   --no-gzip             Do not compress the raw logs.
-  --bot-management      Specify this parameter if your zone has Bot Management
-                        enabled and you want to include Bot Management related fields in your logs.
   --one-time            Only pull logs from Cloudflare for one time, without
                         scheduling capability.
 You must specify the start time and end time of the logs to be pulled from Cloudflare.